hanss314/ht-pc0/README.md

-# ht-pc
+# HT-PC 0

-The official repository for the Huang Twins Personal Computer (HT-PC).
+The Huang Twins Personal Computer 0 (HT-PC 0) is an open-source computer design.

+## Development

+All hardware development is slowed, the compiler is the only thing that will be updated majorly.

 ## License